 We rated the Grant Writing Certification Course as the number one grant writing certification course.
-The One Week Grant Writing Certification covers Course by Technical Writer HQ has all the essential and advanced concepts that any professional grant writer should be familiar with.
+The Grant Writing Certification covers Course by Technical Writer HQ has all the essential and advanced concepts that any professional grant writer should be familiar with.
 Plus, you get teacher feedback on a graded capstone project.

 These are all critical competencies in the grant writing business.

 The course is taught by Josh (a certified grant writer with over ten years of experience).
 There are over 7 quizzes, a certification test, and a capstone.
 Because of how comprehensive the courses on Technical Writer HQ are, they have some of the best ratings in the writing industry for courses.